Frequently Asked Questions

 We receive several requests daily for our Collies.
 We do not have enough Collies to fill all of the requests.
 We are not a commercial kennel and we do not produce litters often.
-Our Collies are raised in the home, as family.
-We keep our Collie family small so that we can give our Collies the care, socialization, training, grooming, and love they deserve.
+Our Collies are family dogs, raised in our home.
+We limit the number of Collies we keep, so that we can give them the care, socialization, training, grooming, and love they deserve.

-We place our puppies according to which puppy is best suited to a particular family on the wait list.
-We always ensure that the puppy and the new family are a perfect match!
+We place our puppies according to which puppy is best suited to a particular individual or family on the wait list.
+We do everything possible to ensure that our puppy and its new family are a perfect match!

 If we have a possible Collie for you, we will discuss the Collie with you in detail, provide photos and videos, and answer all of your questions.
 We will also request a reference from your veterinarian.

 Inquiries without the bulleted information, or inquiries that do not include a first and last name, will not be answered.